flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

         ![Manual leg discontinuity on ND plan mode](../../assets/advanced-guides/disco/mcdu-discontinuity-manual-nd-plan.png "Manual leg discontinuity on ND plan mode"){width=48% loading=lazy}
         ![Manual leg discontinuity on ND](../../assets/advanced-guides/disco/mcdu-discontinuity-manual-nd.png "Manual leg discontinuity on ND"){width=48% loading=lazy}
     !!! warning "MANUAL label to be removed!"
-        The MANUAL label on the ND will be removed in a future version as it is not displayed in the real aircraft.
+        The MANUAL label on the ND will be removed in a future version, as it is not displayed in the real aircraft.